Summary

 # High reconstruction error → anomaly

-GDN and GNN-Based Methods: Modeling Inter-Metric Relationships
+GDN and GNN-Based Methods: Modelling Inter-Metric Relationships

-USAD: UnSupervised Anomaly Detection
+USAD: Unsupervised Anomaly Detection

-Transformer-Based Models: The Current State of the Art
+Transformer-Based Models: The Current Best

 Anomaly Transformer (ICLR 2022)

-Anomaly Transformer (Xu et al., 2022) introduced a key insight: in normal time-series data, each point’s attention pattern should focus on adjacent points (the “prior-association”) and on semantically similar points elsewhere in the series (the “series-association”).
+Anomaly Transformer (Xu et al., 2022) introduced a central insight: in normal time-series data, each point’s attention pattern should focus on adjacent points (the “prior-association”) and on semantically similar points elsewhere in the series (the “series-association”).
 These two association patterns align for normal data but diverge for anomalies.
 Anomaly Transformer introduces an Association Discrepancy metric that measures this divergence, providing a principled anomaly score.

-DCdetector: Dual Attention Contrastive (ICML 2023)
+DCdetector: Dual-Attention Contrastive Learning (ICML 2023)

 TimesNet: From Temporal to Spatial (ICLR 2023)